 "On this 'Lhasa City Tibet Tour 4-Days', you will visit the Dalai Lama's Summer Palace and walk around the Barkhor Street where you can taste the local food and chat with the local Tibetans to understand the real-life in Lhasa during your Tours and Sightseeing in Lhasa, Tibet.
 And do not miss a chance to visit the Sera Monastery and see dramatic Monks Debate.'
 Lhasa City Tibet Tour 4 Days 3 Nights allows us to explore Lhasa's Historical, Religious & Cultural beauties; people from all over the world often visit Tibet via different routes to see the Landmarks and popular attractions of Tibet.
-People arrive Lhasa either by flight or train from Mainland China or fly flight from Kathmandu, Nepal.
+People arrive in Lhasa either by flight or train from Mainland China or fly flight from Kathmandu, Nepal.
 Lhasa is Tibet’s capital and the capital of Tibet Autonomous Region (TAR).
-It contains two world heritage sites – the Potala Palace and Norbulingka Palace which used to…
+It contains two world heritage sites – the Potala Palace and Norbulingka Palace which…

 “On this ‘Lhasa City Tibet Tour 4-Days’, you will visit the Dalai Lama’s Summer Palace and walk around the Barkhor Street where you can taste the local food and chat with the local Tibetans to understand the real-life in Lhasa during your Tours and Sightseeing in Lhasa, Tibet.
 And do not miss a chance to visit the Sera Monastery and see dramatic Monks Debate.’

 Lhasa City Tibet Tour 4 Days 3 Nights allows us to explore Lhasa’s Historical, Religious & Cultural beauties; people from all over the world often visit Tibet via different routes to see the Landmarks and popular attractions of Tibet.
-People arrive Lhasa either by flight or train from Mainland China or fly flight from Kathmandu, Nepal.
+People arrive in Lhasa either by flight or train from Mainland China or fly flight from Kathmandu, Nepal.
 Lhasa is Tibet’s capital and the capital of Tibet Autonomous Region (TAR).
 It contains two world heritage sites – the Potala Palace and Norbulingka Palace which used to be the residences of the Dalai Lama.

-In addition, in the tours and sightseeing in Lhasa contains a number of significant monasteries and temples, Jokhang and Ramoche Temple are two of them.
+In addition, the tours and sightseeing in Lhasa contain a number of significant monasteries and temples, Jokhang and Ramoche Temple are two of them.
 Barkhor Bazaar is another attraction where you can wander around and get popular restaurants to experience different Tibetan foods and shops to buy souvenirs.
 Moreover, Sera and Drepung monasteries can keep you amused due to its debating dance and other attractions.
 On this ‘Lhasa City Tibet Tour 4-Days‘, you will be exploring the following highlights.

 In order to visit these locations, Lhasa City Tibet Tour 4 Days 3 Nights could be the best option for those who have short holiday time for Lhasa Tibet Sightseeing.
 However, if you want to explore some other popular attractions near Lhasa such as Ganden, Tsedang, Namtso, Yamdroktso, Hot springs, Shigatse, Gyantse and etc; you definitely need to extend your stay in Tibet than the 4 days tours and sightseeing in Lhasa.
 We have other wonderful itineraries lined up that can be helpful to explore in Tibet.